bregman-arie/devops-exercises/README.md

   * /home
   * /var
   * /tmp</summary><br><b>

+  * binaries
+  * configuration files
+  * home directories of the different users
+  * files that tend to change and be modified like logs
+  * temporary files
 </b></details>

 <details>
 <summary>What is special about the /tmp directory when compared to other directories?</summary><br><b>

-`/tmp` folder get cleaned automatically, usually upon reboot.
+`/tmp` folder is cleaned automatically, usually upon reboot.
 </b></details>

 <details>